 2. Add the yeast, warm water, sugar, yoghurt and flour to a mixing bowl.
 Making sure the milk & butter mixture is warm, rather than hot, add to the ingredients in the bowl.
 Mix and knead well to give a soft dough.
 It should be soft, but not sticky.
 Add a little more milk if it’s a bit dry or crumbly.

 3. Leave to rise in a warm place for an hour or so, until it has doubled in size.
 Quickly re-knead the dough and roll into nine or ten evenly sized balls.
 (These are on the smaller side.
 We’ll leave big doughnuts to the experts for now.
 I’m a bit nervous about getting big ones to cook through properly.
-Try and make the balls of dough neat but don’t worry about it too much.)
+Do try to make the balls of dough as neat as possible but don’t worry about it too much.)

 4. Put the rolled balls onto a greased tray.
 Cover with a tea towel and leave to prove for 45 minutes.